If you had every Fortune 500 CEO in the same room, what would your message to them be?

 HK: Start thinking about their risk appetite and risk tolerance.
 The minute you ask, “What are you willing to tolerate?” you have to figure out what would happen and how you’d deal with it.
 It has often taken a BP oil spill or a financial crisis for companies to do that.

-Liz Dahan is a Director in Brunswick's Washington, DC office, specialising in public affairs and crisis communications.
+Liz Dahan is a Partner in Brunswick's Washington, DC office, specialising in public affairs and crisis communications.

 Illustration: Stuart Bradford